hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 <a name="config"></a>

 # Configuration File
-This YAML/JSON file will **overwrite any variable** in the default settings doc.
+This YAML/JSON file will **overwrite any variable** in the settings doc.
 On startup this file will be checked against the settings doc in the databases.
 Any missing fields will be populated, and any fields with a different value will be replaced.

-Note to devs: Add variables to this file when the end user will not be able to change it via the UI.
+Note: Only add variables to this file when the end user should *not* be able to change it via the UI.
-Because during restarts the value in these fields will replace any writes to the settings doc.
+This is because the APIs that the UI uses can only edit the settings doc, the config file is never edited by the UI, and so everytime the console restarts... the active settings will reload to reflect values in the config file.

 **The config file to use can be set with the env variable `CONFIGURE_FILE`.** If not set or empty, no file will be loaded.